Troubadour: Classical Latin

+Liturgical

-LiturgicalThe troubadour lyric may be a development of the Christian liturgy and hymnody.
+The troubadour lyric may be a development of the Christian liturgy and hymnody.
 The influence of the Song of Songs has even been suggested.
 There is no preceding Latin poetry resembling that of the troubadours.
 On those grounds, no theory of the latter's origins in classical or post-classical Latin can be constructed, but that has not deterred some, who believe that a pre-existing Latin corpus must merely be lost to us.
 That many troubadours received their grammatical training in Latin through the Church (from clerici, clerics) and that many were trained musically by the Church is well-attested.
 The musical school of Saint Martial's at Limoges has been singled out in this regard.
 "Para-liturgical" tropes were in use there in the era preceding the troubadours' appearance.